 For example, a cat might be suitable for busy city people with limited space, whereas a dog may be better suited for people with families and backyards.
 Here we look at some of the pros and cons of each pet to help you decide upon the best option for you.

-Cats make great pets, as they can be kept inside, clean up after themselves, are often already housetrained as kittens, and they love a knee to curl up on in the winter.
+Cats make great pets, as they can be kept inside, they clean up after themselves, are often already house-trained as kittens, and they love a knee to curl up on in winter.

 Below are some pros and cons of keeping a cat:

 - Easily house trained with a litter box.

 - A self-cleaning pet: cats are constantly bathing themselves.

 - Cat food is generally cheaper than dog food.

 - Less expensive to take to the vet and for boarding at a cattery if you're going away.